tinkerbell/operator/docs/proposals/tinkerbell-stack-crd.md

     ClusterDNS string `json:"clusterDNS"`

     // OverwriteRegistry is the registry to use for all images.
 If this field is set, all tink service deployment images
     // will be prefixed with this value.
-For example if the value here was set to docker.io, then boots image will be
+For example if the value here was set to docker.io, then smee image will be
-    // docker.io/tinkerbell/boots.
+    // docker.io/tinkerbell/smee.
     OverwriteRegistry string `json:"overwriteRegistry"`

     // DockerPullConfig the secret name containing the docker auth config which should exist in the same namespace where
     // the operator is deployed(typically tinkerbell)
     DockerPullComfig string `json:"dockerPullComfig"`

-    // Boots contains all the information and spec about boots.
+    // Smee contains all the information and spec about smee.
-    Boots BootsSpec `json:"boots"`
+    Smee SmeeSpec `json:"smee"`
-    // Hegel contains all the information and spec about boots.
+    // Hegel contains all the information and spec about smee.
     Hegel HegelSpec `json:"hegel"`
     // Rufio contains all the information and spec about rufio.
     Rufio RufioSpec `json:"rufio"`